 Her radio play, Voice, was shortlisted for the Nick Darke Award (2011).
 She was also longlisted for the BBC Radio Writer’s Prize and in the Writersroom Script Room 10 (2016).
 Her work has been selected for two stage-play script development events at Salisbury Playhouse and Salisbury Arts Centre and she has had plays performed at the Salisbury Fringe Festival and Pleasance Theatre, London.
 She currently has a radio play in development with BBC Radio 4.

 Kate’s scriptwriting is represented by Jean Kitson at Kitson Press Associates (http://kitsonpress.co.uk/client/kate-scott/).

 Kate was included in the first Undiscovered Voices anthology with her 11+ novel The Rule of Water.
-She has written fiction and non-fiction for HarperCollins, Hodder, Pearson Education, Oxford University Press and Penguin Random House.
+She has written over 20 fiction and non-fiction titles for HarperCollins, Hodder, Pearson Education, Oxford University Press and Penguin Random House.
 She also wrote a teen dystopian project for IP company FourteenFiftyFour Ltd.